florisoft/User.Manuals/README.md

 # Usermanuals

+To support our users in the use of our solutions we have documentated various modules as a user manual.

+On the mainpage of our GitHub document repository you'll find an overview of the following sub groups over which our modules are divided.

-BASIS – Manuals for the basic Florisoft modules
+BASIS – Manuals for the basic Florisoft modules<br>
-CLOUD APPLICATIONS – Manuals related to our cloud applications FINANCIAL – Manuals related to our financial modules FLORISHOP ADDONS – Manuals related to our Florishop Add-ons FLORISHOP MANUALS – Manuals related to the Florishop HARDWARDE – Manuals related to the set-up of hardware LOGISTICS – Manuals related to our logistics modules
+CLOUD APPLICATIONS – Manuals related to our cloud applications<br>
+FINANCIAL – Manuals related to our financial modules<br>
+FLORISHOP ADDONS – Manuals related to our Florishop Add-ons<br>
+FLORISHOP MANUALS – Manuals related to the Florishop<br>
+HARDWARDE – Manuals related to the set-up of hardware<br>
+LOGISTICS – Manuals related to our logistics modules<br>

 Clicking on any of the folders listed above will show its sub folders, which each contain a specific module manual.
 Clicking on a module’s folder will take you to the folder in which the manual is stored.
 The folder will contain both an English and Dutch version of our manual and may contain some additional information like a quick start guide.